r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 - Created a normalization tool for large audio data sets.
 Conducted noise augmentation experiments.
 - Refactored training data fetching methods of the Speech-To-Text model, increasing the accuracy by 0.03%.
-- Wrote Python multiprocessing programs to automate evaluation process of Speaker Diarization models.
+- Automated evaluation process of Speaker Diarization models by multiprocessing programs in Python.

 ### EDUCATION